 At Nicolet Law Accident & Injury Lawyers, we know the tactics insurance adjusters use to reduce claims.
 And we fight those tactics every step of the way.
-Our attorneys build a solid case for our clients, so they can obtain maximum compensation.
+Our attorneys build a solid case for our clients so that they can obtain maximum compensation.
 We do this because we believe that you shouldn't have to shoulder unnecessary financial burdens because of someone else's negligence.

-To better assist you during this time, we offer FREE initial consultations and reviews, so you can get the answers you need - and deserve.
+To better assist you during this time, we offer free initial consultations and reviews, so you can get the answers you need—and deserve.
 We also work on a contingency basis, so hiring us means no upfront costs.
 Let us help you after a serious Minneapolis car accident.
 Call us today to learn how we can help you.

 A car accident can upend your life.
 You may have severe injuries, be unable to work, and find yourself without transportation.
 Furthermore, your regular bills may continue to come in as you face additional accident-related expenses.

 We have more than 14 years of experience in personal injury law, proudly serving car accident victims in Minneapolis and the Twin Cities area.
 Nicolet Law Accident & Injury Lawyers understand the difficulties confronting you and your family.
 As you fight for compensation, you deserve an award-winning law firm by your side.